whipplelabs/tinkercell/trunk/README.txt

 Core/fileIO = classes for reading and writing TinkerCell files (generic) Core/interpreters = classes for embedding Python or Octave inside TinkerCell

-plugins folders:
+python = contains C code for embedding python (required by Python interpreter in Core library)
+             also contains all the python scripts used in the final program (not as important) octave = contains C++ code for embedding Octave (required by Octave interpreter in Core library) also contains all the octave scripts used in the final program (not as important) plugins folders:
 DynamicCodeTools = classes that use the Core/interpreters to enable C, Python, and Octave within TinkerCell and provide a nice coding window
 BasicTools = inserting, selecting, appearance dialog, etc.